annieverse/anniediscord/ReadMe.md

 [Join the community!](https://discord.gg/Tjsck8F)

-Dedicated-Artist Discord Bot to fulfill your artistic needs.
+**Annie,** a dedicated-artist discord bot to fulfill your everyday artistic needs.

-We connect every artist around the discord community.
+We connect every artist around the discord community regardless of which server they are in through integrated art feeds.

-We help them to get potential client more easier.
+We help them to get potential client more easier through our Commission Bulletin Board and Virtual Marketplace.

-We got tons of upcoming features ahead!*
+A lot features are expected to come in future, so please stay tune with our project to build a better experience for artists on Discord!

-## Why artist should choose Annie
+## Why you should choose Annie?

-- Annie biggest feature is involving with arts.
-- Most-innovative features out there.
+- To build a better art-community for your server
+- The one and only bot you need to assist your artwork process
-- Quality over quantity experience.
+- Quality over quantity experience
-- Portfolio and Social Card.
+- Built by artist, for artist
+- Constantly updated
+- Open source
-- Minimalist.
+- Minimalist

 ## **Development**

-Feel free to checkout the development progress in our [Trello Board !](https://trello.com/b/jBbOIqQA/annie-pipeline)
+Feel free to checkout the development progress in our [Discord Server!](https://discord.gg/7nDes9P)